sabuhiabbas/unit3_2023-project/README.md

     helper_text_mode: "on_error"
     helper_text: "Please enter email"
 ```
 This piece of code shows the use of KivyMD to create a text field for obtaining user input.
 The text field includes a hint text to indicate the expected input, an icon on the left side to signify the type of input, and a helper text that appears in case of an error.
-This structure is used throughout the development of my solution for user inputs.[^20]
+This structure is used throughout the development of my solution for user inputs (eg. Adding new item to the database, which is the 3rd success criteria for the user).[^20]
 #### KivyMD Button
 ```.kv
 MDRaisedButton: